Shyam-Has-Your-Anomaly-Mitigated/Emul/Orgasm/dna_syntax.md

 	,[,"[",",","]","\"", "\\"]

 the alphabet & numbers will be a separate lists; so you could have any numerical base, and any language
+<br>there will be separate lists for "quoted" strings & ¡barewords!